User Guide

 Quick Start

-in the command box or click “Help” in the menu bar to pull up the list of available commands. -
+7. When in doubt, type help in the command box or click “Help” in the menu bar to pull up the list of available commands.

 Overview of the Graphical User Interface (GUI)